-The discovery of borax north of the mouth of Furnace Creek was made in 1881 by Aaron and Rose Winters, whose holdings were immediately bought by William T. Coleman and Company for $20,000.
+The discovery of borax north of the mouth of Furnace Creek was made in 1881 by Aaron and Rose Winters.
+William T. Coleman and Company immediately bought their holdings for $20,000.
 He subsequently formed the Greenland Salt and Borax Mining Company (later the Harmony Borax Mining Company), which in 1882 began operating the Harmony Borax Works, a small settlement of adobe and stone buildings plus a refinery.
 The homestead, later known as the Furnace Creek Ranch, immediately to the south was intended as the supply point for his men and stock.
-The Amargosa Borax Works in the vicinity of Resting Spring, and also a Coleman enterprise, was run during the summer months when the extreme heat adversely affected the refining process in the valley.
-A small-scale borax operation, the Eagle Borax Works, was started by a French man named Isadore Daunet in 1881 and was located furtherDaunet in the valley near Bennett’s Well.
-It lasted only until 1884 when the inefficiency of its operation combined with personal setbacks resulted in Daunet’s suicide.
-It is frankly amazing that any of these works experienced half the success they did, for their distance from main transportation systems and the daily hardships involved in working under uncomfortable desert conditions were severe obstacles to their economic success.
+The Amargosa Borax Works in the vicinity of Resting Spring and a Coleman enterprise was run during the summer months when the extreme heat adversely affected the refining process in the valley.
+A small-scale borax operation, the Eagle Borax Works, was started by a French man named Isadore Daunet in 1881 and was located further down in the valley near Bennett’s Well.
+It lasted only until 1884, when the inefficiency of its operation combined with personal setbacks resulted in Daunet’s suicide.
+It is frankly astonishing that any of these works experienced half the success they did, for their distance from main transportation systems and the daily hardships involved in working under uncomfortable desert conditions were severe obstacles to their economic success.

 These discoveries that were soon to revolutionize the borax industry in the United States seemed destined for the moment to lie untouched, for several reasons: first, these larger and more concentrated deposits required underground mining methods; second, more sophisticated techniques were necessary for their refinement as they were not readily soluble in hot water; third, no transportation lines extended into this undeveloped area; fourth, no nearby supply center existed; fifth, this badlands region was so hot in summer that it precluded mining activity during that season; and last and perhaps most important, Coleman’s desert refineries were doing so well that he seemed justified in continuing their operations for a while yet.

 These extensive and pure deposits would probably have remained undeveloped if not for the discovery in 1883 of more colemanite ledges in the Calico Mountains 12 northeast of the railroad at Daggett in San Bernardino County.
-Because of their proximity to the railroad these deposits posed a serious threat to Coleman’s Death Valley business.
-Immediately buying up the most important lodes, he decided to look to the future and initiated research at his Alameda, California refinery in order to determine a profitable method of refining this material.
+Because of their proximity to the railroad, these deposits posed a serious threat to Coleman’s Death Valley business.
+Immediately buying up the most important lodes, he decided to look to the future and initiated research at his Alameda, California refinery to determine a profitable method of refining this material.
 Meanwhile, his Harmony and Amargosa works continued production.